rgksugan/knowledge/3-resources/books/AI Engineering.md

 > Training always involves changing model weights, but not all changes to model weights constitute training.

+> An AI model is only as good as the data it was trained on.

+> Training on more data often requires more compute resources and doesn’t always lead to better performance.

 ## Contents

 ## The Book in 3 Sentences